Skip to Content

 Disney Harmonious

-We are surprised that Disney is pulling the plug after such a short amount of time, but apparently, they are listening to the complaints from guests.
-They have even confirmed that the giant barges that obstruct just about every view of World Showcase are also leaving the lagoon.
+We are surprised that Disney pulled the plug after such a short amount of time, but apparently, they are now listening to the complaints from guests.
+They have even removed the giant barges that were obstructing just about every view of World Showcase.
+There will be floating barges for the new show, but they will be removable like in Illuminations.

 New EPCOT fireworks show